o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-gamelift/build-packaging-for-windows.md

 ---
 linkTitle: Build Packaging for Windows
 title: AWS GameLift Gem Build Packaging for Windows
-description: Learn how to package your dedicated server builds with the AWS GameLift Gem in Open 3D Engine (O3DE).
+description: Learn how to package your Windows dedicated server builds with the AWS GameLift Gem in Open 3D Engine (O3DE).
 toc: true
 weight: 700
 ---

-This topic describes how to package your dedicated server builds for Windows, which is required to install and run them on Amazon GameLift.
+This topic describes how to package your Windows dedicated server builds, which is required to install and run them on Amazon GameLift.

 Creating a dedicated server package includes the following steps:
 1. Prepare an installation folder, and copy the assets, runtime binaries, levels, settings file(s) and redistributables.